-Over the past decade he has worked on a body of stills, Jungles Inc., that involves documenting primary jungles in Africa and Southeast Asia.
-He will finish the work in South America.
+Over the past decade he has worked on a body of stills that involves documenting equatorial jungles in Africa and Southeast Asia.
+Currently, he is working on still from the Amazon, having visited the jungle in April and May 2018.
 He is part of The African Film Library and in 2012 he was published in the book South African Cinema 1896 – 2010 by Dr. Martin Botha.
 The book focuses on the many highly creative uses of cinematic form, style, and genre as set against South Africa’s complex and often turbulent social and political landscape.
 His current thematic exploration and investigation considers transgression and borders in South Africa.
 While attending university he is working on a screenplay adaptation of the book Stained Earth with the Zimbabwean writer Derek Huggins.